-Why did the robots reach different speeds when it used different wheel sizes?
+13. Why did the robots reach different speeds in Figure 1?

 A larger wheel has more circumference than a smaller wheel, which means that the robot will travel farther forward per turn of the wheel.
 You can think of the relationship as "unrolling" the circumference of the wheel onto the ground to get the distance traveled; a larger wheel would "unroll" over a longer distance per unit of time, and so goes faster.